Current Exhibits

 2016 Best of Alameda

 The K Gallery at Rhythmix Cultural Works supports RCW’s mission to bring people together and build community by inspiring engagement in the arts.

+K Gallery presents six visual art exhibitions annually and a weekly Art Jam, where local artists create in a shared studio environment.
 Exhibitions in the K Gallery reflect the vitality of local artists in the Bay Area community.
-K Gallery was chosen BEST art gallery in Alameda, by an Alameda Magazine ballot in 2016.

-K Gallery presents six visual art exhibitions annually and a weekly Art Jam, where local artists create in a shared studio environment. (pre-covid19).
-During this time, K Gallery continues to support artists by providing a virtual gallery of exhibitions and receptions.

 K Gallery is named for Kazuko (Kay) Koike, one of Rhythmix’s founding donors.

-“Kazu” is the Japanese word for “peace,” “ko” means “child ”.
+“Kazu” is the Japanese word for “peace”, “ko” means “child”.

 Kazuko Koike, child of peace 1919-2020.